Need the short answer? See our FAQ on "How often to change the air filter".

 - Several pets or have allergies: Change every 30-45 days

-It's simple; sign up for the Service Experts Email Club.
+McElroy Service Experts offers a simple solution; sign up for the Service Experts Email Club.
 This is a convenient way to get money-saving discounts and other helpful information on your smartphone, tablet or desktop.
-But wait… there’s more, your email subscription preferences let’s you set a reminder to change your Grand Island area home's air filter every 30, 60, 90, 120 or 365 days, or a specific date of your choice.
+But wait… there’s more, your email subscription preferences let’s you set a reminder to change your Grand Island area home's air filter every 30, 60, 90, 120 or 365 days, or the date of your choosing.

 How to replace your return air filter

-Most people know how to replace the air filter in their system, but some houses have an additional filter in the return ductwork.
-Whether you have one or not is dependent on the HVAC manufacturer's recommendation.
-Your HVAC is made to handle a maximum amount of pressure in your home, and the more filters you have the harder the blower motor works, which can shorten the life of your system if it isn't designed for it.
+Most of us know how to replace the air filter in their system, but some houses have another filter in the return ductwork.
+Whether you have one or not is dependent on what your unit's manufacturer recommends.
+Your HVAC is designed to handle a maximum amount of pressure in your home, and the more filters you have the harder the blower motor works, which can reduce the life expectancy of your system if it isn't designed for it.
 Finding out whether you have a return filter and replacing it is easy:

 - Go to your return air vents.